-Written on the wall of the administration building on the SES campus is what our co-founder Dr. Norman Geisler once said: “Apologetics is simply to defend the faith and thereby destroy arguments and every proud obstacle against the knowledge of God.
+As SES co-founder Dr. Norman Geisler once said: “Apologetics is simply to defend the faith and thereby destroy arguments and every proud obstacle against the knowledge of God.
 It is opening the door, clearing the rubble, and getting rid of the hurdles so that people can come to Christ.”
 In short, we believe apologetics is simply loving people enough to answer their honest questions.
 SES is committed to the classical apologetics approach of meeting people where they are as we seek to lead them to the cross.
 We believe general revelation (e.g., creation) and special revelation (e.g., the Bible) combine to give us the evidence that reveals the truth of Christ’s redemptive work as Savior.

 SES President Dr. Richard Land says, “Over the years, it has become increasingly clear to me that the way we will spell evangelism, discipleship, missions, and Christian education in the 21st century is apologetics.
 Among evangelical institutions, SES uniquely infuses classical apologetics and philosophy throughout each of our programs to serve this end.
 Since its founding in 1992, SES has maintained its dual commitment to evangelism and apologetics.
 Hundreds of SES graduates are proclaiming and defending the Christian faith from the pulpit, the mission field, on campus, and in the business world.
 Will you be next among them?”